oroinc/platform/src/Oro/Bundle/EntityMergeBundle/Resources/doc/reference/merge-configuration.md

             items:
                 # Label of field that should be displayed for this field in merge UI, value will be translated
                 label: ~
-                # Enable merge for this field
+                # Display merge form for this field
-                enable:
-                    options:
-                        is_bool: true
-                # Hide field in merge
-                hidden:
+                display:
                     options:
                         is_bool: true
                 # Make field read-only in merge